 Maintain full compliance with the resident obligations and responsibilities as described in the CHA Residential Lease Agreement; 24 CFR § 966.4(f)

+Provide one of the following acceptable forms of Social Security Number verification; 24 CFR § 5.216:

+An original Social Security card issued by the SSA;

+An original SSA issued document containing the tenant’s or authorized household member’s name and SSN;

+An original document issued by a federal, state, or local government agency containing the tenant’s or authorized household member’s name and SSN;

+A third-party document with the household member’s name and a self-declaration stating 1) why they cannot obtain their Social Security card and 2) what their SSN is.

-Have Social Security numbers for each family member or have signed certifications under penalties of perjury for any family member who indicates they do not have a Social Security number; 24 CFR § 5.216.
-Leaseholders who are 62 years of age or older and had not previously disclosed a valid SSN as of January 31, 2010, are exempt.
+Leaseholders who are 62 years of age or older as of January 31, 2010, and whose initial determination of eligibility was begun before January 31, 2010, , are exempt.
 This exemption continues even if the individual moves to a new assisted unit;

 Meet HUD standards for citizenship or eligible immigration status or are paying a pro-rated rent; 24 CFR § 5.500